shubham2338/Node-Intersections-api/README.md

 the functionality to calculate intersections between a linestring and lines.

-How the APT can be tested with Postman:
+How the API can be tested with Postman:

 1. Open Postman.
 2. Create a new POST request.